radiantearth/stac-api-spec/ogcapi-features/README.md

 GET /collections/mycollection/items?datetime=2019-01-01T00:00:00Z/2019-03-31T23:59:59Z&limit=10
 ```

-## Example Landing Page for STAC API - Features
+## Example Landing Page

-This JSON is what would be expected from an api that only implements *STAC API - Features*.
+This JSON is what would be expected from an api that implements only *STAC API - Core* and
+*STAC API - Features*.
 In practice,
 most APIs will also implement other conformance classes, and those will be reflected in the `links` and
 `conformsTo` fields.
 A more typical Landing Page example is in
 the [overview](../overview.md#example-landing-page) document.